ICCB-Cologne/medicc2/README.md

 Note that the notebooks and examples are not included when installing from conda or pip.
 When installing from pip or source, you need to make sure to have a working version of `gcc` and `gxx` installed.

+Due to dependencies only Python version 3.9 and lower are supported

 ## Installation via conda (recommended)
 MEDICC2 can be installed via `conda install -c bioconda -c conda-forge medicc2`.